PowerShell/openssh-portable/contrib/win32/tools/AttackSurfaceAnalyzer/README.md

 1. **Verify MSI signature** - Ensures the MSI is officially signed by Microsoft Corporation
 1. Create a temporary work directory
-1. Build a custom Docker container from the static Dockerfile
-1. Start the Windows container with Attack Surface Analyzer
+1. Start the Attack Surface Analyzer
 1. Take a baseline snapshot
 1. Install the OpenSSH MSI
 1. Take a post-installation snapshot